Iced Earth: Something Wicked This Way Comes and Alive in Athens (1998–1999)

 In March 1998, work began on the band's fifth studio album, with Jim Morris returning as the producer.
-Prior to the recording process, long-time guitarist Randall Shawver left the group.
+Prior to the recording process, longtime guitarist Randall Shawver left the group.
 Guitarist Larry Tarnowski handled lead guitar duties on the album, but was credited as a session musician rather than a full-time member.
 Brent Smedley was also unable to play on the album for personal reasons and was temporarily replaced by Mark Prator, whom Smedley had originally replaced in 1996.
 Released on June 17, 1998, Something Wicked This Way Comes was notable for featuring the debut of Schaffer's Something Wicked Saga, which he would expand upon on future albums.
 While on the supporting tour for Something Wicked This Way Comes (with Brent Smedley back on drums), the band recorded their first live album in Athens, Greece on January 23 and 24, 1999.
-Entitled Alive in Athens, the three CD set was recorded in front of a sold-out audience (both nights) at the Rodon Club.
+Entitled Alive in Athens, the three-CD set was recorded in front of a sold-out audience (both nights) at the Rodon Club.
 The album was released on July 19, 1999.

-Also in 1999, the band released The Melancholy E.P..
+Also in 1999, the band released The Melancholy E.P.
 Originally conceived as a radio-only single, the EP contained three previously released songs ("Melancholy (Holy Martyr)", "Watching Over Me" and "I Died for You"), as well as two new ones (cover versions of Bad Company's "Shooting Star" and Black Sabbath's "Electric Funeral").
 However, Century Media Records did not end up releasing the EP, so it was made available as a limited 1500-copy special release.